Mkinake/Mkinake/README.md

 Here are a few things about me and what I'm doing lately:

-🔭 I’m currently working for The Bigword as the Anlyst Engineer ...
+🔭 I’m currently working for The Bigword ...

 ✍️ I am a workaholic who loves to create documentation in my free time just for fun!
 You can check out my [Technical-Writing-Portfolio]() repository to see the technical documents I have produced thus far.